 This is also where our experience comes in handy.
 We will evaluate your case, figure out what your needs are, bring one or more forensic accountants for you to interview and then an informed and intelligent decision can be made.
 In other words, you pick!

-Which Orange County forensic accountant is right for you?
+Which California forensic accountant is right for you?

 Forensic accountants are not lawyers.
 They cannot give you legal advice and you probably should not run out there and hire one for your divorce case without having an experienced family law firm like ours on your side.